Reversible Destiny Foundation: History and philosophy

-Beginning in 1963, Arakawa and Madeline Gins collaborated to produce visionary, boundary-defying art and architecture.
-Their work, The Mechanism of Meaning, the first large-scale art-science research project, has been exhibited widely throughout the world and has influenced later developments.
-The Mechanism of Meaning was published as a book in 1971.
-In 1987, as a means of financing the design and construction of works of procedural architecture that draw on The Mechanism of Meaning, extending its theoretical implications into the environment, Arakawa and Gins founded the Architectural Body Research Foundation.
-The Reversible Destiny Foundation was formed in 2010.
+In 1963, Shusaku Arakawa and Madeline Gins began collaborating on art and architectural projects.
+Their work, titled "The Mechanism of Meaning," was an exploration at the intersection of art and science.
+This project, known as the first large-scale art-science research endeavor, gained international recognition through exhibitions and subsequent influences on artistic developments.
+"The Mechanism of Meaning" was published as a book in 1971.
+In 1987, with the aim of funding the creation of procedural architecture inspired by "The Mechanism of Meaning," expanded its theoretical concepts into the built environment, Arakawa and Gins established the Architectural Body Research Foundation.
+In 2010, the Reversible Destiny Foundation was founded as an extension of their pursuits.